What is endometriosis?

-This means that whenever a woman gets her period that tissue sheds and bleeds much in the same way as normal womb tissue.
-However, unlike a normal period, this tissue cannot escape from the vagina and, because it grows in abnormal places like the ovaries, fallopian tubes, bladder, bowel and stomach, it frequently causes intense pain, inflammation and sometimes scarring.
+This means that whenever a woman gets her period, that tissue sheds and bleeds much in the same way as normal womb tissue.
+However, unlike a normal period, this tissue cannot escape from the vagina and, because it grows in places like the ovaries, fallopian tubes, bladder, bowel and pelvic wall, it frequently causes intense pain, inflammation and sometimes scarring.

 Non-steroidal anti-inflammatories (NSAIDs) such as Ibuprofen are recommended since they also help in minimising inflammation caused by endometrial growths.
 Taking the pain relief for a few days before your period is normally due can sometimes help.

 For many endometriosis sufferers, pain is severe and so stronger medication, like Codeine, can be prescribed.
 However, this medication is known to cause constipation which can, in many people, worsen endometriosis symptoms.

 For milder cases, applying heat, such as a hot bath or using a hot water bottle, can help soothe pain.
 Getting as comfortable as possible and keeping stress levels to a minimum is important.

 Some women also find using a Transcutaneous Electrical Nerve Stimulator (TENS) machine helpful, as an alternative to pain medication.
 These are small electronic machines that can be attached to the skin and send electric pulses to the body.
 They will not hurt but may feel a little strange at first.
 They work to block the pain messages in the nerves and release endorphins.
 Check with your doctor before using this type of machine, as some women may be unsuitable.